Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 If you have questions about what is or isn’t covered by your Medicare plan, including chiropractor visits, give us a call at (800) 950-0608 to speak with a licensed agent.

-Medicare Part B will cover some chiropractic services since they fall under preventative care.
+Medicare Part B will cover some chiropractic services as an effort to reduce opioid prescription dependency for chronic back pain.
 However, the visits to the chiropractor must be medically necessary in order to be covered by Original Medicare.
 In order to be medically necessary, the visits must be ordered by a doctor, and they must be for the purposes of treating a medical condition.
 There are no limits to the number of visits as long as they are medically necessary.

 Part B will cover treatment like spine adjustment, but may not cover the cost of any diagnostic testing that the chiropractor might order, such as x-rays, massage therapy, or acupuncture.
-For seniors who have Medigap and Original Medicare, Medigap plans F and C will cover the Part B deductible and the 20% coinsurance cost, providing an option if chiropractic care is a priority.
+For seniors and other qualifying individuals who have Medigap and Original Medicare, Medigap plans G and C will cover the Part B deductible and the 20% coinsurance cost.

 Medicare Advantage plans, which must cover the same services as Medicare Part B, also offer some chiropractic care coverage in addition to other potential benefits.
 If chiropractic care is a top priority, make sure to look at each plan carefully to determine if the benefits and fee structure are the right fit.